 - A car to take us to the start point of the climb and back in the evening was USD $25.

 - Most of the hotels and hostels should be able to recommend a good guide who will collect you from your accommodation.

 If climbing to the top of an active or even prehistoric volcano is not on your bucket list, there are some great hikes around the base of both.

-We took a tour of around 3 hours which included a double kayak and guide.
-Mornings are recommended before the wind picks up on the lake and it is the best time for wildlife spotting.
-Expect to pay around $25 USD each.
-Most of the kayak companies for the Rio Istian are located off a dirt road that requires 4×4 to access.
-A driver to collect and return us to our hotel was an additional $20 USD.
+- Most of the kayak companies for the Rio Istian are located off a dirt road that requires 4×4 to access.
+A driver to collect and return us to our hotel was an additional USD $20.

-Entry to the reserve is $4 USD and meals and drinks are on par with the rest of the island (around $5 USD for a substantial meal and around $1.50 USD for a beer).
+USD $4, and meals and drinks are on par with the rest of the island (around USD $5 for a substantial meal and around USD $1.50 for a beer).

 Ometepe, with more than 1700 recorded petroglyphs is famous for its pre-Columbian history and is renown as one of the most significant rock art areas in the world.

 Ancient petroglyphs and stone statues or idols can be found all over the island, with some sites containing ceramic urns and utensils.
 It is said the ancient Indians considered Ometepe as the promise land with volcano Maderas being the sacred place of the sun and Concepción being the brother of the moon.